 Spring Race to the Top Game

-Race to the Top is a fun game that can be adapted for many different skills and levels.
-You can use these types of games to practice letter recognition, sight words, or even numbers.
+Race to the Top is a fun game for preschoolers to play in a center or in small group time.
+You can adapt this game to practice letter recognition, sight words, or other skills.

-When a particular word, letter, or number has been rolled five times it reaches the top first and is declared the “winner”.
-I like this game because the students don’t compete against each other, the skills do.
+When a particular word or letter has been rolled five times, it reaches the top first and is declared the “winner.”
+I like this game because the students don’t compete against each other, the letters/words do.
 When a word wins I encourage the children to keep playing to see which one comes in second place, third place and so on.

 Other Skills to Practice